Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

 You can prevent most errors by performing the following steps:

 - Verify that all environment variables used by the app have values.
-The sample app searches for environment variables in the following files (if multiple files contain a definition of the same variable, the application will use the last value it finds).
+The sample app searches for environment variables in the following order:
   1. `scjssconfig.json`.
   2. `.env`.
   3. `.env.local` (for local environments only).

+  If multiple files contain a definition of the same variable, the application will use the last value it finds.

   Refer to the [sample `.env` file](https://github.com/Sitecore/jss/blob/master/samples/nextjs/.env) for variable names and descriptions.

 - Check that you have correctly [set up the API key ](/docs/client-frameworks/getting-started/app-deployment#step-2-api-key).